JoeWayne/Sales_Performance_Dashboard/README.md

 # Sales Performance Dashboard

-This project aims to create a Sales Performance Dashboard using SQL.
+This project aims to create a Sales Performance Dashboard using mySQL with PowerBI.
 The dashboard provides insights into sales performance, customer trends, and product popularity, enabling data-driven decision-making.

 ## Project Overview
 The Sales Performance Dashboard project involves designing a database schema, writing SQL queries to extract relevant sales data, and using a visualization tool to create an interactive dashboard.